aplteam/Tatin/docs/TatinForContributors.md

 Although Tatin depends on a couple of Tatin packages, it cannot be used to load those packages; the common bootstrap problem.

-For that reason the packages installed in the `packages/` folder are copied over to the `APLSource/` folder when a new version is built.
+For that reason, the packages installed in the `packages/` folder are copied over to the `APLSource/` folder when a new version is built.
 That allows loading the packages with Link.

 If you need to add a package then you need to perform a couple of steps: